jeffoconnorau/AGMPowerCLI/README.md

 57610  winsrv2019-1
 57612  winsrv2019-2
 ```
-If you want info about a specific host ID, you could use this command:
+To get info about a specific host ID, you could use this command:
 ```
 Get-AGMAPIApplianceInfo -applianceid 70194 -command lshost -arguments "argument=16432"
 ```